AdobeDocs/experience-manager-cloud-service.en/help/assets/workfront-connector-install.md

 ---
-title: Install Workfront for Experience Manager enhanced connector
+title: Install [!DNL Workfront for Experience Manager enhanced connector]
-description: Install Workfront for Experience Manager enhanced connector
+description: Install [!DNL Workfront for Experience Manager enhanced connector]
-contentOwner: AG
 role: Admin
-feature: Asset Management
+feature: Integrations
 ---

 # Install [!DNL Workfront for Experience Manager enhanced connector] {#assets-integration-overview}

-[!DNL Adobe Experience Manager] as a [!DNL Cloud Service] administrators install the enhanced connector.
-Before you install, review the platform support and other [prerequisites for the enhanced connector](https://one.workfront.com/s/csh?context=2467&pubname=the-new-workfront-experience).
+A user with administrator access in [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] installs the enhanced connector.
+Before you install, review the platform support and other [prerequisites for the connector](https://one.workfront.com/s/csh?context=2467&pubname=the-new-workfront-experience).

+>[!IMPORTANT]
+>
+>Adobe requires deployment and configuration of the [!DNL Adobe Workfront for Experience Manager enhanced connector] only via certified partners or [!DNL Adobe Professional Services].
+If deployed and configured without a certified partner or [!DNL Adobe Professional Services], it is not supported by Adobe.
+>
+>Adobe may release updates to [!DNL Adobe Workfront] and [!DNL Adobe Experience Manager] that makes this connector redundant; if this occurs, customers may be required to transition from the use of this connector.

 Before you install the connector, follow these pre-installation steps: